What exactly is a severance tax?

 If the due date falls on a weekend or a holiday, when is the due date?

 The due date is moved to the following business day.
 Returns must be submitted electronically or postmarked on or before the next business day based on the return type’s mandatory filing requirements.
 If you remit payment electronically through My Alabama Taxes, then your payment must be initiated on or before the revised due date before 3:45 p.m.

 How do I set up a severance tax account?

 You must complete a Severance Tax Registration Form at http://revenue.alabama.gov/forms.
 Click in the search box and enter “B&L-STR”.
-Complete the form and submit it to the Severance Tax address located on the back of the form.
-In addition, you must apply for a severance tax account via My Alabama Taxes at https://myalabamataxes.alabama.gov/ by choosing “Register a New Business or Tax Account.
-If you have any questions, you may call the Severance Tax Section at 334-242-9612 for assistance.
+Complete the form and submit it to the Severance & License Tax Section address located on the back of the form.
+In addition, you must apply for a severance tax account via My Alabama Taxes at https://myalabamataxes.alabama.gov/.
+If you have any questions, you may contact the Severance & License Tax Section at 334-242-9612 or by email at email@example.com for assistance.